5 Financial Steps To Take After Getting A Raise

 2. Increase your retirement savings.

 If your employer offers a 401(k) plan and matches your contributions, you should consider contributing at least enough to get the full match amount.
-Granted that you were already doing so, or that your employer does not offer a match, increasing your retirement savings may still be a great option.
+Even if you were already doing so, or your employer doesn't offer a match, increasing your retirement savings may still be a great option to consider.

-And, for those who are comfortable with their lifestyle prior to receiving a raise and don’t plan to make any changes, you can supercharge your raise by increasing your savings rate at an equivalent rate to your bonus.
+And, for those who are comfortable with their lifestyle prior to receiving a raise and don’t plan to make any changes, you can supercharge your savings rate at an equivalent rate.

 Determining how much you need to save for retirement will depend on several factors.
-Betterment offers a retirement tool that can provide guidance on not only how much you should save, but the optimal accounts for you to do so based on your situation.
+Betterment offers retirement planning tools that can provide guidance on not only how much you should save, but the optimal accounts for you to do so based on your information.

 3. Establish, or revisit, your emergency fund.

-Having an emergency fund is one of the most important financial savings goals, as it can help ensure a level of financial security for yourself and your family.
-An adequate emergency fund will allow you to cover truly large and unexpected expenses, and can also cover your costs if you end up losing your job.
+Having an emergency fund is a very important financial savings goal, as it can help ensure a level of financial security for yourself and your family.
+An adequate emergency fund can help you cover truly large and unexpected expenses, and can also help cover your costs if you end up losing your job.
 It can even provide financial freedom in the case that you want to try your hand at a new career.

 4. Pay off debt.

-If you have any debt, especially high interest debt, you may choose to use this new capital to pay off some of your loans.
+If you have any debt, especially high interest debt, you may choose to use this new capital to pay off some of your loans quicker.
+You’d not only have the potential to shave years off the repayment process but save thousands of dollars in interest.
+Here’s a hypothetical to demonstrate.

-Let’s assume that you are a single taxpayer, live in a state with no state income tax, and at the start of 2019 your pay went from $60,000 to $65,000.
+Let’s assume that you’re a single taxpayer, live in a state with no state income tax, and at the start of 2022 your pay went from $60,000 to $65,000.
 Assuming you don’t itemize, that would place you squarely in the 22% Federal tax bracket.
 If you get paid twice per month (24 times per year), your net paycheck would go from $1,950 to $2,112, an increase of $162.

-Increasing your monthly payment by $162 would allow you to pay off your loans almost three years faster, and also help you save almost $6,000 in interest payments!
+Now let’s say you put that extra cash to work on your hypothetical student loans, which total $50,000 at 7% interest paid over 10 years.
+Increasing your monthly loan payment by that $162 would allow you to pay off your loans almost three years faster, and also help you save almost $6,000 in interest payments!

 5. Invest in yourself.